andyatkinson/andyatkinson.github.io/_posts/2014-01-02-postgres-for-the-busy-mysql-developer.markdown

 ## Roles

 Users in PostgreSQL are called "roles".
-To "describe" all the "users" type `\du` (described users) in psql.
-These are "meta-commands."
+To "describe" all the "users" type `\du` (describe users) in psql.
+These are "meta-commands," and they start with a backslash (it tilts backwards) not a forward slash. 😊

 Roles have Privileges, which give them the ability to perform various operations.